neondatabase/website/content/docs/guides/guides-intro.md

 <DetailIconCards>

-<a href="/docs/guides/project-sharing-guide" description="Share a Neon project" icon="split-branch">Learn how to share your Neon project with others</a>
+<a href="/docs/guides/project-sharing-guide" description="Give other users access to your project from the Neon Console, API, and CLI" icon="split-branch">Learn how to share your Neon project with others</a>

 </DetailIconCards>